Fertility after gestational trophoblastic disease

 Your fertility after GTD

-You can still have children after most treatments for GTD.
+You can still usually have children after most treatments for GTD.
 And it is still possible to become pregnant if you’ve had chemotherapy treatment.

 Getting pregnant again after GTD